Vanilla-OS/documentation/docs/installation/index.md

 ---
-title: Installer - Vanilla OS
+title: Installation - Vanilla OS
 description: Documentation on how to install Vanilla OS.
 ---